-Set on the India Basin shoreline, the 900 Innes site includes both land (1.8 acres) and submerged areas (0.6 acres).
-Abutting two existing SFRPD–owned parks, India Basin Shoreline Park and India Basin Open Space, it is a postindustrial brownfield site used most recently to store construction equipment.
+Set on the India Basin shoreline, the 900 Innes site includes both land and submerged areas .
+Abutting two existing SFRPD–owned parks, India Basin Shoreline Park and India Basin Open Space, it is a former boat building and repair yard, and is now a postindustrial brownfield site in need of remediation.

 India Basin Shoreline Park